Aelloy/ember-cli-event-handlers/README.md

     this.doSomeCoolStuffOnResize(event);
   }),

-  // Or you want to supply optional selector to attach handler
+  // By supplying an optional selector you can attach handler
-  // on element inside of component
+  // to the element inside of component template
   internal_prop: handle('scroll', '.button', function(event) {
     this.scrolled(event);
   })